sunjh22/CNVPipe/README.md

 One sample need around 4 hours

     snakemake --use-conda --conda-frontend mamba --conda-prefix /ubda/home/19044464r/biosoft/conda-env-cnvpipe --profile torque --directory ~/project/CNV-calling/analysis/ snps/gatk/12719.vqsr.vcf.gz --rerun-triggers mtime

+Call SNPs for all samples.

+Error occured in samples 29355,30021,28561, they all belong to previously mapped samples, while samples mapped in this time runs well, why?
+Do I need to re-align the previous samples?
+That's very resource-consuming, but it seems we have to do so.

 ## 3. Quality control